The Corpus of Hittite Divinatory Texts (HDivT)

 Archi A. 1975e, 137 instead: up-pí-iš-ki-u-e-[ni].

-Tentative, based on the letter’s content.
-The king is recalling a previous report received from the augurs.
+Based on the letter’s content, the king is recalling a previous report received from the augurs.

 The meaning of the sentence is well conveyed as a rhethorical question (e.g. Marizza M. 2009a, 112), also in consideration of the following lines; likewise, Archi A. 1975e, 138 understood the statement as rhetoric: “Dunque gli auguri agiscono così, e quindi piantano in asso gli uccelli del fiume!”.